tripflex/vue-wp-admin-ajax/README.md

 - (object) `axios` - Use this to specify any specific axios options to use for all requests.
 All available options can be found under [Request Config](https://github.com/axios/axios#request-config) in axios documentation.
 This can also be specified in each request (see below).

+- (string) `nonce_key` - You can use this option to define the key in `window` object to use for the nonce (when one is not defined in `data` already).
+This is useful if you're going to use the same nonce for all ajax calls.

 #### `wpReturnData` vs `axiosReturnData`
 The two options `wpReturnData` and `axiosReturnData` can be a bit confusing ...